 If a court is required to make an order in the form of a Specific Issue Order, a Prohibited Steps Order or a Child Arrangement Order, then an application must be made by filling out a C100 form.
-The form is relatively simple to complete but it is important to keep the information relevant to your case, especially if you are completing it yourself, otherwise the court may send the whole application back to you causing unnecessary delays.
+The form is relatively simple to complete, but it is essential to keep the information relevant to your case, especially if you are completing it yourself.
+Otherwise, the court may send the whole application back to you, causing unnecessary delays.

-As mentioned above, the form allows you to apply to the court so that an issue can be ordered and is usually only necessary where there are disputes between the parents, regarding the care of the children in some form.
+A C100 form is usually only necessary where there are disputes between the parents regarding the care of the children in some form.